HY, Silent Mode and Accumulation Mode

 When you use hy as an insert file line breaks make no difference, but they can be important in case that you want to use the data with other software, or print it, etc.

-To write a result into a new line, you add a double ampersand && at the end of the calculation line.
+To write a result to a new line, you add a double ampersand && at the end of the calculation line.
 (A space before && is needed.)

 Let's repeat the above example, but we want the results of the third and fourth room in a different line from those of the first two rooms: